RyanSquared/gigaspoon/README.md

 set in `flask.g` to help with autogenerating forms based on values from a `select`, setting types, etc. that can be used in Jinja2 templates (but will not be required).

+Spud Bucket is less "featureful" than other form-creation frameworks, so that the developers can have more power over the forms.
+Instead of automatically generating tags to be output, the framework urges you to write your own templates, assisted by the framework.

 ## How?